-Penal Code 4502 PC is the California statute that makes it a crime for a person to possess or manufacture certain weapons in a penal institution.
-A violation of this section is a felony.
-The offense can lead to confinement in state prison for up to four years.
+California Penal Code 4502 PC makes it a crime to possess or manufacture certain weapons in a penal institution.
+A violation of this section is a felony offense punishable by up to four years in jail or prison.

 - possessing a pistol in a county jail

 - making a dirk or dagger (a “shank”) while in a prison forestry camp

 - hiding an explosive substance under a prison uniform

 A person accused of this crime can assert a legal defense.
 Common defenses include: